UW-Madison-DSI/student-developer-setup/Zhuang/README.md

 8) Read the guide for how to use docker
 9) Created a Dockerfile Zhuang folder that builds and runs the "hello world" program

     This Dockerfile can be used to compile and run the "Hello" program.
-First, make sure Docker is installed, then `cd` into the `battle` directory and run:
+First, make sure Docker is installed, then `cd` into the `Zhuang` directory and run:

     `docker build -t my_image_name .`